- Developer: Subset Games

 The game contains basic sound effects but they suit the game.

 The FTL soundtrack was created by Ben Prunty and is reminiscent of chiptune music so it gives off a very retro/nostalgic vibe.
 I personally think it's fantastic with some of the tracks being very catchy.
-Favourite tracks in particular are Space Cruise, Milky Way and Cosmos Battle (which sounds a bit like the Starbase Commander music from Star Control 2 at one stage).
+Favourite tracks in particular are Space Cruise, Milky Way and Colonial Battle (which sounds a bit like the Starbase Commander music from Star Control 2 at one stage).
 Check them out:

 The game contains basic, low-res, retro-style graphics and you always view things from a top-down view.
 So it's not going to win any awards for most stunning graphics but they serve their purpose.
 Gameplay is always more important anyway.